williamstein/581f-2013/diary.md

 Plan:

+   - status reports
+   - RSA... on an elliptic curve?
    - ElGamal
    - ECDSA: designed by nsa, used in bitcoin and cracked in PS3 and Android Bitcoin wallet...
    - worksheets demoing various cryptosystems